English nationalism

 English nationalism is a nationalism that asserts that the English are a nation and promotes the cultural unity of English people.
 In a general sense, it comprises political and social movements and sentiment inspired by a love for English culture, language and history, and a sense of pride in England and the English people.
 English nationalists often see themselves as predominantly English rather than British.

-At political level, some English nationalists - such as the English Democrats - have advocated self-government for England.
+At political level, some English nationalists – such as the English Democrats – have advocated self-government for England.
 This could take the form of either a devolved English parliament within the United Kingdom or the re-establishment of an independent sovereign state of England outside the United Kingdom.

 History

 The history of English nationalism is a contested area of scholarship.
-The historian Adrian Hastings has written that: "One can find historians to date 'the dawn of English national consciousness' (or some such phrase) in almost every century from the eighth to the nineteenth".
+The historian Adrian Hastings has written that: "One can find historians to date 'the dawn of English national consciousness' (or some such phrase) in almost every century from the eighth to the nineteenth", though other historians have disputed this.